gate-computer/gate/run/container/Security.md

     mapped to the container's user namespace.
 The credentials are used to (1) set up the mount namespace, and (2) for the executor process and its children.

-  - Choose one of the parent namespace's group ids to be mapped to the container's user namespace.
-It is used as a supplementary group of the contained processes, which need it for opening files in /proc/self/fd/.

   - Choose any cgroup as the parent for the container's cgroup.